accellionapis/api-guide/source/includes/_commonactions.md

 On the right, we have a helper function that makes the actual HTTP call to the Accellion server.
 It takes in the endpoint URL, input data in the form of JSON and HTTP parameters in an array.

 This function will be used in the following code samples for different use cases.

+To view the sample code, click on the **php** tab on the right panel.

 ## List folder contents
 ```php